Who to talk to for advice

 Safety, health and wellbeing

-The safety of our students and staff is our top priority.
+Safety of our students and staff is our top priority

 - All University accommodation has a Warden and Student Residence Assistants who offer support, help build a community and deal with emergencies.
 There is also a range of security measures, including CCTV, door entry systems and on-site or on-call security staff.